anuragambuja/data-engineering-gcp/BigQuery.md

   - Schema auto-detection is available when you load data into BigQuery and when you query an external data source.
   - You don't need to enable schema auto-detection for Avro, Parquet, ORC, Firestore export, or Datastore export files.
 These file formats are self-describing, so BigQuery automatically infers the table schema from the source data.
 For Parquet, Avro, and Orc files, you can optionally provide an explicit schema to override the inferred schema.

+- BigQuery writes all query results to a table.
+The table is either explicitly identified by the user (a destination table), or it is a temporary, cached results table.
+Temporary, cached results tables are maintained per-user, per-project.
+There are no storage costs for temporary tables

 - BigQuery architecture is built on 4 infrastructure technologies.
     - ***Dremel***: the _compute_ part of BQ.
 It executes the SQL queries.
       - Dremel turns SQL queries into _execution trees_.
 The leaves of these trees are called _slots_ and the branches are called _mixers_.